Dave Matthews presents The Authorised Guide to THE PROFESSIONALS!

 To be published by Virgin (ISBN 0-7535-0355-7) in April 1999 at 5.99GBP, the title is, of course, a reference to The Sweeney's Jack Regan.
 The Professionals also receives major coverage.
 A comprehensive Episode Guide covers Birds, Booze, Shooters, Motors, Jargon and Threads.
 Critical analysis is provided through sections such as Shaft Guitar, Non-PC Moment, and, most importantly of all, Doyle-Cooks-a-Bit-of-Pasta.
 Along with some of the stand-out dialogue for each ep, there is also a wealth of general notes.
 You've probably guessed by now that it's all a tad tongue-in-cheek (how about this from 'The Ojuka Situation': "The gunmen arrive in a pea-soup coloured Austin Maxi: death is too good for them.") and a highly entertaining read, I can assure you!
 I am not happy, however, with the book's subtitle 'A Fan's Guide to 70's Cops on the Box' – there were so many other cop shows back then, so I think it's a bit misrepresentative.
 I understand from Martin that they did want to afford other shows proper coverage but Virgin were rather stingey over word-count!

-Cheers to Marty and Keith!
+Cheers to Martin and Keith!
 Info and cover shot used by permission.

 Here's a review kindly sent in by Sharon Brondos: